-4 Alternative Options
+4 Alternative Options Considered and Rejected

-- 4.1 Members could choose not to have a policy on Pavement Licences but as the request for the development of a policy came from a previous Licensing Committee meeting it is assumed to be implicit that Members want a policy. - 4.2 Members could consider not consulting on the proposed policy; however, this would not accord with good governance, giving interested parties an opportunity to consider the proposed policy and make any representations where they consider that changes may be made before adoption.
+4.1 Members could consider not consulting on the proposed policy; however, this would not accord with good governance, or give interested parties an opportunity to comment on the policy and make representations about it.
 Therefore, this option is not recommended.